germc/Gravy/README.md

 # Gravy
 Gravy is a native quick-start framework for iOS that turns your app ideas into a working Version 0.1 in minutes.
 Gravy is built with **developer happiness** as Priority Number 1.
 It takes care of all the boilerplate you've written a thousand times over, letting you focus just on what's cool and original in your next big project.

 Say you want to build Pinterest for recipes.
 What a great idea!
-To show you how productive you'll be using Gravy, here's how to get v0.1 off the ground in 8 easy steps and <20 lines of code.
+To show you how productive you'll be using Gravy, here's how to get v0.1 off the ground in 9 easy steps and ~20 lines of code.

 ## Step 1: The Model
-We start by subclassing GRObject and creating a normal interface file.
+We start by subclassing `GRObject` and creating a normal interface file.
 No database schemas to be found here!

 *Recipe.h*